BinghaoLiu/FDTran/README.md

 ### Dataset

-Our AWS16K dataset can be found at [https://pan.baidu.com/s/1jGeIhuQjwcfvbebhG2YH9Q](AWS16K)(password: awbs), then you need to convert 255 pixels to 1 for training and testing.
+Our AWS16K dataset can be found at [AWS16K](https://pan.baidu.com/s/1jGeIhuQjwcfvbebhG2YH9Q) (password: awbs), then you need to convert 255 pixels to 1 for training and testing.

 ### Train and Test